 About Lady Evelyn Independent School

-BRITISH CURRICULA.
+AMERICAN AND BRITISH CURRICULUMS.
 ISLAMIC VALUES.

-THE LEADING BRITISH ONLINE INDEPENDENT SCHOOL
+THE LEADING ONLINE INDEPENDENT SCHOOL WITH AN ISLAMIC ETHOS.

 Lady Evelyn Independent School was born out of a need for a top online independent school with all-round education, coupled with academic excellence and morals and values of the highest standards.